• Skip to main content

 by Danielle Speights

 The owners of this next RV converted the space beneath the bottom bunk in their RV into a dog cage which can be accessed from both inside and outside the RV.
-You can see more photos and read about how the project was done in this blog post.

 By Philip via Pineapple Voyage